 In March 2004, the NIH Office of Biotechnology Activities and the FDA Center for Biologics Evaluation and Research launched the jointly developed Genetic Modification Clinical Research Information System, or GeMCRIS, an Internet-based database of human gene transfer trials.
 GeMCRIS enables individuals to easily view information on particular characteristics of clinical gene transfer trials.
 Although GeMCRIS includes special security features designed to protect patient privacy and confidential commercial information, these security features may be inadequately designed or enforced, potentially resulting in disclosure of confidential commercial information.
-In addition, the NIH, in collaboration with the FDA, has developed an Internet rules and regulations that require public disclosure of additional commercial development data that previously was confidential.
+In addition, the NIH, in collaboration with the FDA, has developed an Internet site, ClinicalTrials.gov, which provides public access to information on clinical trials for a wide range of diseases and conditions.
+The FDA and the NIH subsequently implemented rules and regulations that require public disclosure of additional commercial development data that previously was confidential.
 Future disclosures of such confidential commercial information may result in loss of advantage of competitive secrets.